ltonetwork/lto-node/identity-node/README.md

 ## Running a node

 ### TestNet

 If you wish to start testing with our testnet.
-Please create a wallet on: [https://testnet-wallet.lto.network](https://testnet-wallet.lto.network)
+Please create a wallet on: [https://wallet.testnet.lto.network](https://wallet.testnet.lto.network)

-Send your address to our [support](mailto:support@ltonetwork.io) so we will deposit some LTO for testing on the testnet.
-Or request your tokens via our [telegram](https://t.me/joinchat/AJWQTUDKtDlsuGHVFb40eQ) channel.
+Request testnet tokens via the [LTO Tech Lab](https://t.me/ltotech) Telegram group.

-To view all the transactions on the testnet you can check out our explorer on: [https://testnet-explorer.lto.network](https://testnet-explorer.lto.network)
+To view all the transactions on the testnet you can check out our explorer on: [https://explorer.testnet.lto.network](https://explorer.testnet.lto.network)

 ### Mainnet

 For mainnet you will have to buy tokens.
 You can then use these tokens by sending them to the wallet you will link to your node.

 The wallet can be found here: [https://wallet.lto.network](https://wallet.lto.network)

 The explorer can be found here: [https://explorer.lto.network](https://explorer.lto.network)